 Goodwill is recorded when the purchase price paid for an acquisition exceeds the estimated fair value of the net identified tangible and intangible assets acquired.
 The Company is required to perform an annual impairment review, and more frequently under certain circumstances.
 The goodwill is subjected to this test during the fourth quarter of the Company's fiscal year.
 The Company engages primarily in the design, development, manufacture and marketing of semiconductor products and, as a result, the Company concluded there is one reporting unit.
 The impairment review process compares the fair value of the reporting unit to its carrying value.
 If the Company determines through the impairment process that goodwill has been impaired, the Company will record the impairment charge in its results of operation.
-As of March 31, 2009, there was no impairment charge related to goodwill.
+Through March 31, 2010, the Company has not had impaired goodwill.